 The Hiatt Career Center supports Brandeis undergraduate students and alumni of all affiliations, backgrounds, identities and preferences in considering how intersecting identities might impact work and professional development.

 Every job seeker is unique and we recognize that your skills, values, background and interests are most valuable to you in a working environment.
 The Hiatt Career Center is committed to helping you transition into the workforce by equipping you with resources that further enhance the career development of you, the individual, that may identify in a specific community or group.

-First-generation students bring incredible experience, knowledge, and skills with them to college.
-Learn more how Hiatt can support you through your transition to Brandeis and in the career exploration and job search process.
+First-generation students bring incredible experience, knowledge and skills with them to college.
+Learn more how Hiatt can support you through your transition to Brandeis and the career exploration and job search process.